mhoangcs/hello-seattle/README.md

 Learning how to create/edit/commit branches.

 Making a change via VSCode.
+This is an update from the Test Branch.